 It’s kind of a myth that Monstera only like bright/indirect light.
 They like bright, bright light – they just don’t like to get super hot and burn.
 If it’s extremely hot and dry then they’ll need to be kept out of the sun, but remember that they grow outside in fairly exposed places, so they’ll be fine.

 Having an abundance of light will mean that the plant doesn’t have to grow excessively long stems to be able to grow properly.
-Legginess happens when the plant isn’t getting sufficient light, so it grows long stems (and therefore large internodal spaces) to try to grow its next leaf closer to the light.
+Legginess happens when the plant isn’t getting sufficient light, so it grows a long stem (and therefore large internodal spaces) to try to grow its next leaf closer to the light.

-That is a terrible sentence grammatically but I don’t know how else to put it other than ‘increasing the light reduces internodal spacing and makes the plant bushier because I said so.
+That is a terrible sentence grammatically but I don’t know how else to put it other than ‘increasing the light reduces internodal spacing and makes the plant bushier because I said so’.

 2 – Increase the humidity